 Because stroke can affect normal functioning of muscles, therapists provide intervention to prevent further muscle damage.
 Therapists move the patient's body in ways that provide therapeutic benefits, working to restore posture, muscle function, coordination, and balance.

 Every clinician integrates a number of techniques into therapy to improve the patient's thinking, reasoning, memory, communication, understanding and problem solving, but speech-language pathologists, occupational therapists and psychologists are the clinicians most involved in this process.

-An occupational therapist assesses the patient's visual skills and will teach ways to improve this function.
-This can be accomplished with additional lighting, magnification, and practice.
+An occupational therapist assesses the patient's visual skills and utilizes a variety of rehabilitation technologies and compensatory strategies to improve function.

 Depending on the patient's progress, therapists help the patient re-learn daily living skills to live as independently as possible.
 The individualized treatment plan is adjusted according to the patient's lifestyle and personal goals.
 Daily living goals may include nutrition, dressing and personal care, mobility, communication, problem solving, vision, perception, leisure activities, driving, and returning to work or school.
 In a superivsed environment, patients are able to practice independent living skills in our therapy areas, including a kitchen, bathroom, living, and bedroom setting.

 A clinical dietitian develops a nutritional plan based on personal preference and medical, texture, and religious restrictions.
 A speech-language pathologist provides evaluation and treatment of chewing, swallowing, and speech disorders.
 The treatment team also identifies adaptive devices that are needed.

 To return to community living, patients participate in planned outings, using their newly-acquired adaptive equipment to confront obstacles in the community and learn strategies to overcome these barriers.